Ceasar/twosheds/docs/index.rst

 twosheds is a library for making command language interpreters, or shells.

-Popular shells are almost exclusively written in C, and therefore are hard to extend.

 Most existing shells are written in C which makes extension difficult.
 Python is comparatively easy to learn, read, and write, and is fast enough to operate as a day-to-day shell.